FhenixProtocol/cofhe-docs/docs/devdocs/cofhejs/installation-guide.md

 CoFHE.js is a TypeScript package designed to enable seamless interaction between clients and the Fhenix's co-processor (CoFHE).
 It is an essential component for engineers working with FHE-enabled smart contracts, as it facilitates the encryption and decryption processes required for secure data handling in decentralized applications (dApps).
 CoFHE.js ensures that data remains private throughout its journey from input to output in the blockchain ecosystem.
 FHE-enabled contracts require three primary modifications to the client/frontend:

 * Encrypting Input Data: Before passing data to the smart contract, input must be encrypted to ensure its confidentiality.
-To read more about encrypted inputs, go [TBD here](./../Writing%20Smart%20Contracts/User-Inputs.md).
+To read more about encrypted inputs, go [here](/docs/devdocs/cofhejs/encryption-operations).
 * Creating Permits and Permissions: The client must generate permits and permissions that determine who can interact with or view the data.
-Read more about [TBD Permissions](./../Writing%20Smart%20Contracts/Permissions.md).
+Read more about [permits](/docs/devdocs/cofhejs/permits-management).
 * Unsealing Output Data: After the contract processes the data, the client must decrypt the output for it to be used or displayed.
-For more, refer to our page on [TBD Outputs](./../Writing%20Smart%20Contracts/Returning-Data.md).
+For more, refer to our page on [sealing and unsealing](/docs/devdocs/cofhejs/sealing-unsealing).

 CoFHE.js allows encryption to begin and end privately in a dApp, while FHE-enabled contracts do work on and with these encrypted values.